its-kruthi/Marketing-campaign-analysis-sql/README.md

 ## Project Overview
 Analysis of 200,000 marketing campaigns across 6 channels (Facebook, Website, Google Ads, Email, YouTube, Instagram) for a D2C company, using SQL for business analysis and Python/Excel/Power BI for reporting.

+ ## Dataset sourced from Kaggle: [[link](https://www.kaggle.com/datasets/manishabhatt22/marketing-campaign-performance-dataset)].
+Not included in repo due to size — see data_cleaning.py for the full cleaning pipeline ##

 ## Business Context
 Simulates supporting a Growth Marketing team to answer:
 - Which channels/campaign types perform best?